extdn/extdn-phpcs/MEQP2/Sniffs/Classes/ObjectInstantiationSniff.md

     }
 }
 ```

+**Do not use the object manager like this in anything else than factory or builder classes!** In other words, object
+creation and object usage must be separated.

 The signature of `ObjectManager::create()` is similar to the `create()` method of the automatically generated factories,
 but additionally needs a class or interface name as first argument.